Jethet/wiki-hh/Git-GitHub-Terminal/gitCommands.md

 ### Checking git status
 Which files have changed, which branch is git using, etc.:   `git status`
 Show a log of your recent commits:   `git log`
+Show log with one line of commit messages: `git log --oneline` Show log with one line of commit messages in reversed order (first commit on top): `git log --oneline --reverse`

 ### Adding/committing and pushing
 ```